Pilot down, passenger takes over with 'no idea how to fly'

 “Kudos to the new pilot,” one controller told him after the plane smoothly wheeled down the tarmac.

-Morgan told WPBF that he felt like he was in the right place at the right time.
+Morgan told television station WPBF he felt like he was in the right place at the right time.

 “I knew the plane was flying like any other plane.
 I just had to keep him calm, point him to the runway and just tell him how to reduce the power so he could descend to land.
 It felt really good to help someone,” Morgan said.

 Federal Aviation Administration spokesman Rick Breitenfeldt confirmed that the pilot and passenger were the only two people aboard.
 The agency is investigating, he said in an email.
-There was no immediate word on the condition of the pilot, and authorities didn’t release their identities.
+There was no immediate word on the condition of the pilot and authorities did not release their identities.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.